-The accompanying unaudited condensed consolidated financial statements have been prepared by the management of Columbia Sportswear Company (the "Company") and in the opinion of management include all normal recurring material adjustments necessary to present fairly the Company's financial position as of June 30, 2013 and 2012, the results of operations for the three and six months ended June 30, 2013 and 2012 and cash flows for the six months ended June 30, 2013 and 2012.
+The accompanying unaudited condensed consolidated financial statements have been prepared by the management of Columbia Sportswear Company (together with its wholly owned subsidiaries and entities in which it maintains a controlling financial interest, the "Company") and in the opinion of management include all normal recurring material adjustments necessary to present fairly the Company's financial position as of September 30, 2013 and 2012, the results of operations for the three and nine months ended September 30, 2013 and 2012 and cash flows for the nine months ended September 30, 2013 and 2012.
 The December 31, 2012 financial information was derived from the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012.
-A significant part of the Company's business is of a seasonal nature; therefore, results of operations for the three and six months ended June 30, 2013 are not necessarily indicative of results to be expected for the full year.
+A significant part of the Company's business is of a seasonal nature; therefore, results of operations for the full year.